zanilzanzan/FuseNet_PyTorch/README.md

 This repository contains PyTorch implementation of FuseNet architecture from the paper [FuseNet: incorporating depth into semantic segmentation via fusion-based CNN architecture](https://pdfs.semanticscholar.org/9360/ce51ec055c05fd0384343792c58363383952.pdf).
 Initial model's capability has been extended to perform joint scene classification and semantic segmentation.
-Potential effects of scene classification, as an auxiliary task, on the overall semantic segmentation quality (and vice versa) are investigated.
+Potential effects of scene classification, as an auxiliary task, on overall semantic segmentation quality (and vice versa) are investigated with this project.

 Other implementations of FuseNet:
 [[Caffe]](https://github.com/tum-vision/fusenet)